TheEMRMusic/Anti-blog/src/posts/PODCAST.ThisOneGoesTo11.Company.md

 description: "This One Goes to 11 has me on to prove that the 2006 Broadway Revival Cast Recording of Stephen Sondheim's Company is a true 11 out of 10 album."
 ---

 ## Ep.
-22: Eric Matthew Richardson Nominates Stephen Sondheim's "Company (2006 Broadway Revival Cast Recording)""
+22: Eric Matthew Richardson Nominates Stephen Sondheim's "Company (2006 Broadway Revival Cast Recording)"

 - **[LINK TO EPISODE](https://open.spotify.com/episode/1VippKculiPNlviLaClnKX?si=2KWczfRFR0yMm55HuxaxKw)**